How to Name a Startup: Step-by-Step Naming Process

 - Sounds too similar to existing major brands

-Filter 2: Length and Complexity
+Filter 2: Length and complexity

 Shorter names are almost always better.
 Single-syllable names (Stripe, Slack, Zoom) are incredibly powerful but rare.
 Two-syllable names (Notion, Loom, Figma) are ideal.
 Three syllables (Calendly, Airtable) still work well.

-Filter 3: Domain Availability
+Filter 3: Domain availability

 Don't eliminate great names just because the .com is expensive or taken.
 You have several viable strategies: